-Web Services Test Automation: Framework, Challenges & BenefitsCigniti
+Web Services Test Automation: Framework, challenges & benefitsCigniti Technologies

 Web services provide a standard means of interoperating between software applications running on a variety of platforms and frameworks.
-These services form basis of a connection technology such that services are connected together into a Service Oriented Architecture (SOA).
-Further, services communicate with each other using web services, the most used connection technology of SOA.
+These services form the basis of a connection technology such that services are connected together into a Service Oriented Architecture (SOA).
+Further, services communicate with each other using web services, the most–used connection technology of SOA.
 Web services effectuate a standardized way of integrating web-based applications using XML, Simple Object Access Protocol (SOAP), Web Services Description Language (WSDL), and UDDI open standards over an internet protocol.
-A Web service is offered by an electronic device to another electronic device, communicating with each other via the World Wide Web.
-It is also true that a failed web service creates havoc not only to the managers but also to the administrators who are responsible for the server’s wellbeing.
-A failure also causes problems to the clients trying to call the particular web service.

 - Lack of assurance of trustworthiness